n10v/nehm/README.md

 Enter path to desirable download directory (press enter to set it to ...
 ```

-**Now you can use nehm!**
-Go to usage for further instructions

 ## Usage

 **!!nehm doesn't add tracks to iTunes library, if you use Linux!!**

-* To get (download to download directory, set tags and add to iTunes library) your last like
+* Get (download to download directory, set tags and add to iTunes library) your last like

   `nehm get like`

-* To get your last post (last track or repost from your profile)
+* Get your last post (last track or repost from your profile)

   `nehm get post`

-* To get multiple last posts or likes
+* Get multiple last posts or likes

   `nehm get 3 posts` or `nehm get 3 likes`

-* To just download and set tags any track, you can input
+* Just download and set tags any track, you can input

   `nehm dl post` or `nehm dl like` or `nehm dl 3 likes`

-* To get tracks from another user
+* Get tracks from another user

   `nehm get post from nasa` or `nehm dl like from bogem`

-* To get tracks to another directory
+* Get tracks to another directory

   `nehm get post from nasa to ~/Downloads` or `nehm dl like from bogem to current`

   *(if you type `to current`, nehm will get track to current working directory)*

-* To get tracks to another iTunes playlist
+* Get tracks to another iTunes playlist

   `nehm get post playlist MyPlaylist`

-* And of course you can get or download track from url
+* Get or download track from url

   `nehm get https://soundcloud.com/nasa/delta-iv-launch`